2006 Georgia Bulldogs football team: Mississippi State

-The pre-game line established for this game was Georgia -17.5.

 Starting quarterback put together a nice game with his best offensive production of the year.
-Still, Georgia had to stave off a late rally by Mississippi State to get the win.SEC Freshman of the Week: Freshman quarterback Matthew Stafford for his performance against Mississippi State in which he completed 20-of-32 passes for 267 yards and two touchdowns.
+Still, Georgia had to stave off a late rally by Mississippi State to get the win.

+SEC Freshman of the Week: Freshman quarterback Matthew Stafford for his performance against Mississippi State in which he completed 20-of-32 passes for 267 yards and two touchdowns.